Zarda v. Altitude Express, Inc.

 Altitude Express filed a petition for certiorari with the U.S. Supreme Court on May 29, 2018.
-The petition is being briefed throughout the summer of 2018.
-It was originally distributed for the September 24, 2018 conference but was rescheduled for a future, unspecified date.
+The petition was briefed throughout the summer of 2018 and has been distributed to multiple conferences, with no action yet taken.
+The petition has been distributed for the February 15, 2019 conference.

 - 2010: Don Zarda, after being fired for revealing his sexual orientation to a customer – an incident his employer referred to as sharing his “escapades” publicly – files a complaint with the EEOC.